 Most families only learn about early intervention after noticing a delay in their child’s development.
 A child may not be walking along with peers, or perhaps doesn’t respond to a parent’s voice.
 While every child will develop at a different pace, missed milestones can be a cause for concern — and the longer the lack of progression, the more likely it is that the child can benefit from an intervention program.

 Early intervention can come in many forms, depending on the child’s needs.
 Some children need help with language, communication, and oral motor skills like swallowing.
 Others need help standing or walking with physical therapy or, in the case of children with disabilities, with the aid of a medical device.
-Still others need help developing social or emotional skills.
+Still others need help developing social or emotional skills, including individuals born on the autism spectrum.
 While each of these needs (and the programs that address them) is very different, all are forms of early intervention.

 Early intervention programs are available through the federal government as part of the Individuals with Disabilities Education Act (IDEA).
 Parents concerned about their child’s development can access a CDC directory to contact local agencies and have their child evaluated for free.
 If the results show that the child needs intervention, participation in a program is also free.
 According to the online magazine Understood.org, most early intervention programs continue until a child’s third birthday.

-A specialist’s assistance can help a child reach milestones and continue to develop normally, which, as the Pediatrics study suggests, can have a lasting impact on the child’s cognitive functions in later childhood.
+A specialist’s assistance can help a child reach milestones and continue to develop to the best of their ability, which, as the Pediatrics study suggests, can have a lasting impact on the child’s cognitive functions in later childhood.
 The sooner children can receive the assistance they need, the more they’ll benefit.

 Cognitive Delays in Children

 Some of the children who use early intervention programs exhibit signs of cognitive delays early in their lives.
-The term “cognitive delay” (as well as the signs of one) can be frightening for parents, as many believe it implies that their child may not grow up normally or healthily.
+The term “cognitive delay” (as well as the signs of one) can be frightening for parents, as many believe it implies that their child may grow up with a disadvantage.
 However, the term simply means that a child’s mental development is slower than average and that a specialist’s assistance can help overcome this hurdle.